Types of Wheelchairs

 Sports chairs

-Since the 1970s, disabled athletes have had an increasing array of specialist wheelchairs to help them achieve the most from their chosen sport.
+Since the 1970s, disabled athletes have had an increasing array of specialized wheelchairs to help them achieve the most from their chosen sport.
 These chairs can look very different from each other, but what they usually have in common is

 • lightweight frames made from composite material;